gr-yb/yugabyte-differential-backup/differential-backup.md

 ## Off-Cluster File Removals

 From the example, for a backup retention window of 6 minutes the first files removed are files 28, 30, 31, and 32 files at the seventh snapshot because the third snapshot occurred more 8 minutes from the seventh snapshot

+# Iplementation

+* Add yb_create_differential command option
+* Yb_backup create_differential
+   * Parameters:
+      * Last_backup_location ←- where is my manifest?
+      * Restore_points to retain ←- when do I expire?
+      * Recopy_threshold ←- when do we recopy slowly changing files
+      * Backup history retention time

+# Restore points

+In addition to snapshot recoveries base on time, restore points are a mechanism to restore files beyond the backup history retention up to a discrete number of retention points as set though configuration.

+Files that would be removed by backup retention time would be moved to a location where restore points use to recover.